 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Application should be made to the school by contacting [insert name and address].
+Application should be made [to the school] by contacting [insert name and address] [insert link to school website]68.